 Welcome to Haverhill High School’s resource page regarding AP exams, as well as policies and procedures for the program.
-If you have questions regarding the AP Program at HHS, exams and fees, or any other concerns please contact Mrs. Breslin or Ms. Cannon in the School Counseling Department.
+If you have questions regarding the AP Program at HHS, exams and fees, or any other concerns please contact Mrs. Breslin or Mrs. Hart in the School Counseling Department.

 Advanced Placement Program

 Are you ready for a unique learning experience that will help you succeed in college?
 Through AP’s college-level courses and exams, students can potentially earn college credit, stand out in the admission process, and build the skills needed in the college years.
 Advanced Placement classes provide students with a rigorous curriculum where students engage in intense discussions, solve problems collaboratively, strengthen study habits and time management skills, and prepare students for the academic expectations of future college classes.

 Haverhill High School offers a rich program of Advanced Placement courses designed for students who wish to pursue this unique learning experience.
 In addition to courses taught at HHS, students also have the option to take AP courses offered through Virtual High School*. (* additional lab/equipment fees may apply)

 Many colleges/universities in the United States award student’s college credit, allow students to place out of introductory courses and move directly into upper-level classes, or both on the basis of AP Exam Scores.
 By entering college with AP credits, students may have additional openings in their schedule for a second major or minor, taking extra electives, or pursuing other interests such as study abroad.

 All students who enroll in and participate in an AP course at Haverhill High School